^

 Mechanism of action:

-Potassium is involved in almost all vital processes of our body: in maintaining blood pressure, functioning of the heart and kidneys, muscle contraction and even digestion.
+Potassium is involved in almost all vital processes in our body: maintaining blood pressure, heart and kidney function, muscle contraction, and even digestion.

-Polls show that many people consume less than half the recommended dose of potassium, which is 4.700 mg per day for adults and adolescents.
+Surveys show that many people consume less than half the recommended intake of potassium, which is 4,700 mg per day for adults and adolescents.

-Products that are close to their original condition are best suited, so make sure you eat foods that have not been processed, especially fruits and vegetables, low-fat dairy products, whole grains, fish and low-fat meat.
+Foods that are close to their original state are best, so make sure you eat unprocessed foods, especially fruits and vegetables, low-fat dairy products, whole grains, fish, and lean meats.

 Magnesium